DataDog/documentation/content/en/database_monitoring/_index.md

 ### Dig into query performance metrics

-The Query Metrics view shows historical query performance for normalized queries.
+The [Query Metrics view][1] shows historical query performance for normalized queries.
 Visualize performance trends by infrastructure or custom tags such as datacenter availability zone, and get alerted for anomalies.

 - Identify slow queries and which queries are consuming the most time.
 - Show database-level metrics not captured by APM such as rows updated/returned.